Magicka Templar PvP Build ESO – Devil’s Mercy

 Clever Alchemist: Anyone who hangs around my stream long enough knows that Alchemist is my favorite set in the game, and the only reason I didn’t list this as a primary set over a secondary set is that I personally find Magplar is better suited having consistent damage overall, rather than relying solely on burst windows, that being said Alchemist is a fantastic set and with the 20 second uptime it’s well worth a try.

-Bloodspawn: A staple defensive PvP set, Bloodspawn provides some Stamina sustain, a lot of ultimate generation, and a chance at a massive buff to your resistances.
+Bloodspawn: A solid defensive PvP set, Bloodspawn provides some Stamina sustain, ultimate generation, and a chance at a buff to your resistances.

-Shadowrend: A great set situationally, Shadowrend keeps minor Maim up on a single target (I believe it also has the occasional AOE attack the applies it to all enemies hit as well, but I’m not 100%).
+Shadowrend: A great set situationally, Shadowrend keeps a damage debuff up on a single target.
+It also has the occasional AOE attack that strikes all enemies around it.

 All points into Magicka.

-Main Bar – Dual Wield: Purifying Light, Toppling Charge, Degeneration, Puncturing Sweep, Living Dark, Crescent Sweep
+Main Bar – Two Handed: Purifying Light, Toppling Charge, Degeneration, Puncturing Sweep, Living Dark, Onslaught or Crescent Sweep

-Back Bar – Destruction Staff: Channeled Focus, Elemental Drain, Honor The Dead, Elusive Mist or Race Against Time, Extended Ritual, Temporal Guard or Devouring Swarm
+Back Bar – Destruction Staff: Channeled Focus, Elemental Drain, Honor the Dead, Race Against Time, Extended Ritual, Remembrance

 CHAMPION POINT 810 SETUP